MTD2A/MTD2A/examples/README.md

 ### stoplight_sound.ino
-Stop light and sound message: The train brakes and temporarily stops at a red light. https://youtu.be/I5TYpuBB0eI
+Stop light and sound message: The train brakes and temporarily stops at a red light. https://youtu.be/I5TYpuBB0eI Speaker announcement is broadcast to the passengers.
+If the train is passing by, no announcement is broadcast.

 # To do